What is Indigenous Business Education?

 We believe that Indigenous identities, cultures, languages, values, ways of knowing and knowledge systems should be respected and integrated into business education.

-Dr. Jo-ann Archibald, Associate Dean Indigenous Education, Faculty of Education, UBC and a co-founder, instilled within Ch’nook the need to incorporate First Nations values into indigenous business education.
-She stressed that values guide our lives, that our values are shaped by culture, by past and current experiences and by our interactions with others, and that Ch’nook should actively incorporate and promote First Nations traditional values in context of business education studies.
+Dr. Jo-ann Archibald, Associate Dean Indigenous Education, Faculty of Education, UBC and a co-founder, instilled within Ch’nook the need to incorporate Indigenous values into Indigenous business education.
+She stressed that values guide our lives, that our values are shaped by culture, by past and current experiences and by our interactions with others, and that Ch’nook should actively incorporate and promote Indigenous traditional values in context of business education studies.

-First Nations values have been passed down through the generations by listening to the stories told by Elders.
-Ch’nook identifies First Nations values as the 4 Rs:
+Indigenous values have been passed down through the generations by listening to the stories told by Elders.
+Ch’nook identifies Indigenous values as the 4 Rs: